Partner Perspectives: Kerwin Tan

 Kerwin – please briefly tell us about your practice and firm.

-I started my professional career by working at one of the top-tier law offices in Manila, that is also incidentally ranked by The Legal500.
+I started my professional career by working at one of the top-tier law offices in Manila, that is also incidentally ranked by the Legal500.

 After years of practice, I and some current partners, decided to form our own practice with more focus on certain practice areas.
 Our core belief of focusing on, specializing, and providing the best service to select areas of practice has greatly benefited our growing client base who found in us a highly focused, highly responsive, and highly knowledgeable legal professionals in those areas we do practice in.
+One of this focused practice area is project finance and aviation finance.

 How did you end up involved in the aviation sector and aviation finance?